 If you're eager to get started, here's the list art supplies for photorealist painting.
 Look over the list, then click on them one by one to find out more information about each!

-to transfer the photo:
+To transfer the photo:

 Familiarize yourself with the Photorealist art movement by reading my overview of Photorealism.